jhajek/Linux-text-book-part-1/files/Labs/Chapter-10/lab-chapter-10.md

 1) Using the `systemd-cgls` command find the cgroup ID for the iloop.service and take a screenshot of that entry.
 After taking the screenshot execute the systemctl stop command for the iloop.service.

-1) Take a screenshot of the output of the command: `systemctl list-timers`.
+1) Take a screenshot of the output of the command: `systemctl list-timers`, make sure the terminal is expanded to include the UNIT column in the screenshot.

 1) Copy the sample template file located in: files > Chapter-10 > python > iloop.timer to your `/lib/systemd/system` directory.
 Edit the .timer file configuring the onCalander value for execution 3 minutes from the current time.
 This is so you can see the results of the scheduled task execute.
-Take a screenshot of the output of the command: `systemctl list-timers` showing the iloop timer as active.
+Take a screenshot of the output of the command: `systemctl list-timers` showing the iloop timer as active, make sure the terminal is expanded to include the UNIT column in the screenshot.

 1) Find the sample file located in: files > Chapter-10 > python > write-journal.py and copy it to `/usr/local/bin`.
 Exeecute this command and use the journalctl command with the `-xe` flags to show the output message in the journald logs.